All Aboard the Skylark

-All Aboard the Skylark is the thirty-second album by space rock band Hawkwind, released in 2019.
+All Aboard the Skylark is an album by space rock band Hawkwind; released in 2019 on Cherry Red Records, it was their thirty-second album since their debut, Hawkwind, in 1970.

 Background

 Some copies were issued as a 2CD set with an additional disc Acoustic Daze, which was also issued as an independent vinyl record.
 The content is the original acoustic recordings that were reworked with Mike Batt for the Road to Utopia album.

 The album was promoted with a 15 date tour of Britain in November, culminating in a final show at London's Royal Albert Hall.
 The group were augmented by keyboard player Tim Blake, with guest appearances from Phil Campbell (at the Royal Albert Hall and Cardiff Tramshed) and Eric Clapton (in Guildford).
 The set-list included "Flesh Fondue", "Last Man on Earth", "65 Million Years Ago", "In the Beginning" and "The Fantasy of Faldum" from the album.
 A record of the live show titled 50th Anniversary Live, with the guest appearance from Campbell, was released on 4 December 2020 by Cherry Red in 3LP and 2CD formats.

 On 14 November, the group recorded a session for Marc Riley's BBC Radio 6 Music show, playing "65 Million Years Ago", "Last Man on Earth", and "Spirit of the Age".
 "Silver Machine" was recorded as part of the session for broadcast on the Gideon Coe show later the same evening.

 The album reached number 34 in the UK albums chart.